binarypie/problems/README.md

 ## Solution for Essay Monkey

-Please run the python program with the following script:
+On branch essay-monkey, please run the python program with the following script:

 (solution 1, the algorithm reads chars one by one, should be more memory efficient)
 ```